Updated: Jul 7

 INSPECTIONS: A property inspection is an examination (done before, during and after a lease agreement) that documents a property’s condition so that the interests of both the lessor and lessee are protected.
 Besides being a legal requirement, Inspections are vital to fully document the state of a rental property rented by a tenant before he or she takes occupation.
 The inspection documents the state of the property on occupation and again once it’s vacated, allowing parties to identify if any damage was done during the tenant’s tenure.
 Thus, the cost of damages can be fairly deducted from the tenant’s damage deposit.
 There are various types of property inspections, namely: Incoming / Move In Inspections An incoming inspection is for initial handovers of properties from agency or private landlord to tenants entering into a new lease.
 The inspection documents the condition of the property which includes any existing defects and damages.
 Midterm / Interim Inspections Generally performed every 6 months during the course of a tenancy, this periodic inspection is a brief sweep of a property to assess that the state of the property is being maintained, certain terms of the lease are being adhered to and to identify potential maintenance needed.
-Pre outgoing inspections Occur just prior to the tenant’s lease culmination to ensure that any damages during the tenancy are logged.
+Outgoing / Move Out Inspections Occurs three days prior to the tenant vacating the leased premises, the landlord and tenant must again jointly inspect the premises to determine whether the tenant caused any damage.
 These inspections also ensure that the tenant is aware of what they need to attend to before vacating the property and adhere to any certain requirements in the lease agreement to minimise disputes.
-Outgoing / Move Out Inspections When the tenant is vacating the property.
 WHY INSPECTIONS ARE SO IMPORTANT Property Inspections may seem like a lot of work, but they’re crucial in protecting the interests of both landlords and tenants.

 Firstly, South African legislation (governed by the Rental Housing, Unfair Practices Regulations and Consumer Protection Acts) dictates practice around inspections and the refund of the damages deposit.